-(2) Dr. McDonough's restricted stock award for 1,592,311 shares vests over four years, with 25% of the shares vesting on October 16, 2017, and the remainder vesting in equal quarterly installments thereafter, subject to continuous service.
-The vesting of this restricted stock award will accelerate upon a qualifying termination of Dr. McDonough's employment.
+(4) This restricted stock award for 1,592,311 shares vests over four years, with 25% of the shares vesting on October 16, 2017, and the remainder vesting in equal quarterly installments thereafter, subject to continuous service.
+The vesting of this restricted stock award will accelerate upon a qualifying termination of employment.